dfinity/response-verification/examples/http-certification/json-api/README.md

 ## Serving responses

 When serving a certified response, an additional header must be added to the response that will act as a proof of certification for the [HTTP Gateway](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec) that will perform validation.
-Adding this header to the response has been abstracted into it's own function:
+Adding this header to the response has been abstracted into its own function:

 ```rust
 const IC_CERTIFICATE_HEADER: &str = "IC-Certificate";